michalroots/michalroots.github.io/_pages/documentation.md

 ## My Offer
 - Creating a **monthly / moonly newsletter for regenerative projects**, organisations and communities.
 I will **narrate your story** in a **consistent rhythm**, serving to **build trust and connection** with your audience, and to **create documentation** for your organisation (€700-€1500/m, token payments possible)
-- **Creating hanbooks / documentation** for your organisation (€1000-€5000, token payments possible).
-I will bring **clarity and focus** helping your audience / community navigate through your processes and tools.
+- **Creating hanbooks / documentation** for your organisation.
+I will bring **clarity and focus** helping your audience / community navigate through your processes and tools (€1000-€5000, token payments possible).

 <p>🌳</p>